jjvanzon/Piano-Playing-Docs/chopin-ballade-2/sheet-music-with-accidental-reasons/README.md

 ### Introduction

-Variation of simplified sheet music, annotated with reasons for b or #.
+Variation of sheet music with simplified notation, annotated with reasons for b or #.
 See [b and # reasons](https://jjvanzon.github.io/Piano-Playing-Docs/methods/sheet-music-simplification.html#b-and--reasons).

 ### Preview